Doctor of Medicine

 • All medical students must take and pass a Clinical Practice Examination (CPX) at the end of their first clinical academic year.

-1. The SOM Student Promotions Committee reviews students' cognitive and attitudinal aspects of performance to decide if student complies with graduation requirements.
+1. The SOM Student Promotions Committee reviews students’ cognitive and attitudinal aspects of performance to decide if a student complies with graduation requirements.

 USMLE Requirements

-United States Medical Licensing Examination (USMLE) Policy This policy states the requirements and timeline established for Ponce Health Sciences University medical students for the USMLE examinations.
+This policy states the requirements and timeline established for Ponce Health Sciences University medical students for the USMLE examinations.
 The Satisfactory Academic Progress (SAP) policy for the MD Program establishes that six years is the maximum time to complete the entire academic program.
-Comprehensive Basic Sciences Examination

 1. All medical students must take the Comprehensive Basic Science Examination (CBSE), developed by the National Board of Medical Examiners (NBME), as a USMLE Step 1 performance indicator in January and May.